-Institutional arrangements for democracy must be revisited and refurbished for a robust legal-institutional framework for digitally mediated civic-public deliberation and citizen participation in governance. e-Government readiness often stops with initiatives for informational transparency and internal communication within public administration.
+E-government readiness often stops with initiatives for informational transparency and internal communication within public administration.
 However, facilitation of civic-public deliberation - as an essential part of future democracy - requires new techno-institutional thinking.
 Existing legal frameworks need to be brought up to date for meaningful and empowering citizen access to technology.
 The case studies have called for laws on volunteerism, right to information, grievance redressal, right to be heard, digital literacy, data protection and the right to connectivity, to strengthen citizen engagement.
 Across the world, courts are deciding on the freedom of expression and association, right to privacy, right to explanation, right to bodily integrity, right not to be excluded from public services, right to information, etc. in their particular, digitalised meanings.

 The capability of legal systems to respond to questions about the rights, roles and obligations of state agencies, individuals and private entities in relation to citizen engagement need to be clarified.
-Justice systems need to be equipped to protect and promote citizens' right to participation, producing cutting-edge jurisprudence that is competent, ethical and independent.
+Justice systems need to be equipped to protect and promote citizens' rights to participation, producing cutting-edge jurisprudence that is competent, ethical and independent.
 This will determine the possibilities and power conferred on citizen agents to act in trust, in projects of participation.